Analysis: Jadeveon Clowney watch continues for Seahawks. But there’s no apparent end in sight

 But, like every day since then, it appears as if there won’t be any.

-The Clowney watch is now on day 12, as of Friday, which seems a fitting time for an update.
+As of Friday, the Clowney watch is now on day 12, which seems a fitting time for an update.

 Not that there appears to be much of one.